dfahlander/typeson/README.md

 new Set(["foo"])                // {"$":["foo"], "$types":{"$":{"":"Set"}}}
 new Date()                      // {"$":1464128478593, "$types":{"$":{"":"Date"}}}
 ```
 NOTE: Typeson by itself wont support these types.
-You'd need to:
+Register the types you need:
 ```js
 var typeson = new Typeson().register([
     require('typeson-registry/types/date'),